nRFCloud/api/README.md

 Provides the API documentation for the [nRFCloud.com](https://nrfcloud.com/) REST API.

 > :warning: **This is a preview release and might be changed without notice.**

+> :information_source: **This documentation currently does not reflect the actual API used on nrfcloud.com.** This project is a proof-of-concept.

 ## API Documentation